jwjacobson/jazztunes/docs/source/about/fields.rst

 Composer
 --------
 I index all composers by last name as a way of showing equal respect to jazz and popular tune composers.
-At the same time, jazz first names and nicknames (Bird, Miles, etc.) are recognized "behind the scenes" when searching and will be appropriately converted and retrieved.
+However, the app also recognizes the first names and nicknames of jazz composers (Bird, Miles, etc.) in searches and converts them.

 Key
 -----
-There can only be one Key; in tonal tunes without an obvious "main" key I leave this blank and put all the keys in Other Keys.
+A tune can have only one Key; in tonal tunes without an obvious "main" key I leave this blank and put all the keys in Other Keys.
 A '-' after the letter denotes minor; unadorned is major.
 Key can be left blank, or you can fill it with 'none' or 'atonal'.

 Other Keys
 -----------